-In making its determination regarding the payment of these awards to these executives, the Compensation Committee considered many of the same factors described above that it considered for our Chief Executive Officer.
-Based on its evaluation of each executive's performance, including the input and recommendation of the Chief Executive Officer, the Committee, in the first quarter of 2020, awarded each of these other named executive officers incentive compensation equal to their target amount for 2019.
+In making its determination regarding the amount of these awards earned by these executives, the Committee considered many of the same factors described above that it considered for our Chief Executive Officer, including each executive's performance through the COVID-19 pandemic.
+Based on its evaluation of each executive's performance, including the input and recommendation of the Chief Executive Officer, the Committee, in the first quarter of 2021, awarded each of these other named executive officers incentive compensation equal to their target amount for 2020.
+As noted above, in response to the COVID-19 pandemic, Messrs.
+Andrew and Jonathan Tisch each voluntarily elected to forego 50% of their cash incentive compensation awards.

-Incentive Compensation Determination: These incentive compensation awards amounted to approximately 39.3% of the total amount available in the performance bonus pool for each of the other named executive officers and are consistent with the Committee's philosophy in favor of rewarding consistent, long-term superior performance, but against excessive or unreasonable compensation.
+Incentive Compensation Determination: These incentive compensation awards amounted to approximately 55.3% of the total amount available in the performance bonus pool for each of the other named executive officers and are consistent with the Committee's philosophy in favor of rewarding consistent, long-term superior performance, but against excessive or unreasonable compensation.